elliotmiller18/gb-emulator/README.md

 - Graphics (openGL)
 - Audio (macOS only)
 - Sub-instruction timing
+- ~~Hyper-accurate internal divider circuit simulation~~ this was actually very easy
-- Hyper-accurate internal divider circuit simulation (including hardware bugs)
+- (including hardware bugs) this part will not be as easy ...
 - Linux support
 - Windows support